RubikSoftware/zelt-interview-task/README.md

      - Review the provided code (version 1).
      - Identify and document flaws, areas for improvement, and any potential bugs.
      - Understand the overall purpose of the code.
-     - Commit your comments to the branch and create a PR.

    - **Task 2: Code Improvement**
      - Based on your findings from the code review, create a newer, better version (version 2), incorporating all your learnings from the first task.
      - Make the code more efficient, less convoluted, and better structured.
-     - Commit your changes to the branch and create a PR.

 4. **Code Review Focus Areas**:
    - Code readability and maintainability.